tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/incident-notification/index.md

 4. Chief Research Officer (CRO) _(when the compromised/potentially compromised information includes research data)_

-5. Department Head / Information Resources Custodian of affected information resources
+5. Department Head / Information Resource Custodian of affected information resources

 Notifications to affected third parties (e.g., vendors, partners) and affected individuals shall be made in accordance with Tex.
 Bus. & Comm.
 Code § 521.002[^3] and guidance provided by the System Office of General Counsel.